viniciuschiele/flask-io/README.rst

 =================================
 Flask IO
 =================================
-Flask IO is a library for Python 3+ which make easier to parse request arguments and return responses.
+Flask IO is a library for Python 3+ which make easier to parse request arguments and serialize responses.

 Documentation
 ===============
-Soon... take a look at the examples_ to see how it works.
+Soon... take a look at the example_ to see how it works.

 Installation
 ===============